 - College

-“The ideas for a sinking fund can be endless — as long as it meets a certain need at a specific timetable,” says Robinson.
+“The ideas for a sinking fund can be endless — as long as it meets a certain need at a specific timetable,” says Brandon Robinson, president and founder of JBR Associates.

 Create sinking funds based on financial goals and the status of your savings and emergency fund.
 Whatever you choose, be sure to attach a specific number to it and save it accordingly.

-“For example, if you know that in 12 months from now, you want to take a $3,000 family vacation, you can set up a specific bucket of money that you add $250/month into so you know it will be filled by the time you want to book your trip,” says Gilberti.
+“For example, if you know that in 12 months from now, you want to take a $3,000 family vacation, you can set up a specific bucket of money that you add $250/month into so you know it will be filled by the time you want to book your trip,” says Jordan Gilberti, certified financial planner and senior lead planner at Facet.

 Sinking funds also have some flexibility in how they’re set up.
 Some people choose to actually open separate savings accounts for each sinking fund/goal, but this can get a bit overwhelming if you have too many sinking funds.

 Another approach is to use the envelope method, where you put money into different envelopes for different expenses.
-Some use physical envelopes, while apps offer digital alternatives for organizing money, making it convenient in today's digital age.
+Some people use physical envelopes, but there are also budgeting apps that do this digitally.

 “A great way to set up a sinking fund is to utilize the tools at your existing bank.
 Some of them may even offer the ability to ‘bucket’ your savings into different categories, thus creating virtual sinking funds for you that you can automate,” says Gilberti.